OIM3690 - AI-Powered Web Development

 Step 2: Link it in your <head>:

-<link rel="stylesheet" href="css/style.css">
+<link rel="stylesheet" href="css/about-me.css">

 Step 3: Start with these three things: